 Awards for Health Educators, Professionals + Community Partners

-~The 2019 UBC Health Awards Competition WILL BE ANNOUNCED IN SUMMER 2019~
+~The 2019 UBC Health Awards Competition WILL BE ANNOUNCED IN OCTOBER 2019~

 Nomination Deadline: TBA

 These awards are open to health educators, professionals, and community partners in health who have made significant contributions to the advancement of health care education and practice.
 Nominees may be from or outside of the University of British Columbia.
 Nominations must be supported by at least two nominators.

 Click on the award links below for further details on eligibility criteria.